Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 You could develop wear-and-tear injuries like tendinitis or acute injuries like sprains or fractures.

 For example, athletes of all abilities are vulnerable to:

 Your weight-bearing joints are particularly at risk, especially if your sport requires running, jumping, or sudden changes of direction.
 High-impact sports like football and soccer also have an increased risk of injuries due to colliding with another player.

-The team at the University Pain Medicine Center begins with a comprehensive exam to assess your injury.
+The team at the University Pain and Spine Center begins with a comprehensive exam to assess your injury.
 Depending on your condition, they might order X-rays, MRIs, or arthroscopy to examine your internal structures and gather more detail about your injury.

 Then, your doctor creates a customized treatment plan to heal your body and manage your pain.
 Your treatment plan could include:

 You might also benefit from at-home therapies such as heat, ice, and elevation.
 In severe cases, your doctor might recommend surgery, including tissue grafts, to repair an injury.